jonndoe/dj-project-setup/README.md

 To run this project:

 to run it:

 1. WITH LOCAL DJANGO-DEVELOPMENT SERVER:

-   NOTE: THIS IS DEVELOPMENT CONFIGURATION, MEANS WE USE DJANGO DEVELOPMENT SERVER AND
+   NOTE: THIS IS DEVELOPMENT CONFIGURATION, MEANS WE RUN DJANGO IN CONDA ENV AND USE DJANGO    DEVELOPMENT SERVER AND
-         WE ONLY USE DOCKER FOR POSTGRES AND REDIS.
+         WE ONLY USE DOCKER FOR POSTGRES - REDIS - NGINX.

- - open cmd shell
+ - open 1st cmd shell
  - run: conda activate env_nodejs
  - cd to project root
  - run: npm run build -> will build required javascript into /build/ folder
  - or run: npm run watch -> will build every time we changes the js files.(for development only)

- - open another cmd shell
+ - open 2nd cmd shell
  - cd to project root
  - run: sudo docker-compose -f docker-compose.dev.local.redis.postgres.yml up -> this will start up postgres and redis containers

- - open one more cmd shell
+ - open 3rd cmd shell
  - run: conda activate env38_python_complete
  - cd to project root
  - run: export REDIS_URL=redis://127.0.0.1:6379/0
  - run: export DATABASE_URL=postgres://psqluser:strongpassword777@127.0.0.1:5432/someproject2
  - run: python manage.py migrate
  - run: python manage.py runserver

+ - open 4th cmd shell
+ - cd to project root
+ - run: sudo docker-compose -f docker-compose.dev.local.nginx.yml up --build --> this will build and run nginx container
+   !!! - Nginx container in this configuration uses the host network because it is proxying to another ports of Host Network.
+   When we make production setup it is better to set it using inside docker network for security reasons.